DataMonki/_DataMonki.github.io/_posts/2018-10-01-can-AI-fix-a-Broken-process.md

 ---
 layout: single
-title: "AI --One Size Fits All: Can AI Really Fix A Broken Process?"
+title: "Does One Size Fit All? -Can AI Really Fix A Broken Process?"
 date: 2018-10-01 09:00
 author: Chukwuka Orefo
 categories: [Artificial Intelligence, career, Digital Platforms, future, jobs, Technology]
 ---
 ![](/images/onesizefitsall.jpg "Can AI really fix a broken process?")

-## Can AI really fix a broken process?
+#### Can AI Really Fix A Broken Process?
+let's explore this question with a scenario...

 ### _The Scenario_